 Parc de la Chute-Montmorency is the gateway to the region.
 Its gondola and walking trails provide breathtaking views of the 83-meter-high falls, the St. Lawrence River, and Île d'Orléans.
 In the winter, you can even go ice climbing—thrills and chills guaranteed!

 Canyon Sainte-Anne, carved out of a 900-million-year-old rock formation, features trails with suspension bridges, giant potholes, and a dizzyingly high waterfall.
 There's also an aerial adventure course with an extra-long zip line.
-A bit further north, you can rappel safely down Jean-Larose Falls in the company of experienced guides from Canyoning-Québec.

 At Sentier des Caps trail in Charlevoix, dozens of kilometres of hiking and cross-country skiing trails await.